adorsys/datasafe/docs/architecture.md

-# Docusafe2
+# Datasafe
-This is the simplified architecture of **Docusafe2**.
+This is the simplified architecture of **datasafe**.

 * It only contains one DFS per user.
 * It uses plain inbox folders for users to store documents given from one user to another.
 The format might be [S/MIME](https://en.wikipedia.org/wiki/S/MIME).
 * The inbox folder is on the SYSTEM DFS, not the USERs DFS (explained later).

 First all needed services are explained.
 The term server is not used at all.
-A server is stand alone application.
-Docusafe2 can be regarded as a server.
+A server is stand alone application. datasafe can be regarded as a server.
 For this term lookup-server is no more used.
 Its functionality can be found in the [DFSDocusafeService](#DFSDocusafeService).
 Further the old docusafe business layer is no more needed and used.
 Everything is now done in the top service, which is called [DFSDocusafeService](#DFSDocusafeService) here.